Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces: Performance analysis

 \subsection{System settings}

-We consider here a $10 \times 10$ transmitting RIS, so that $M=100$, illuminated by $J=4$ sources.
+We consider a $10 \times 10$ transmitting RIS, so that $M=100$, illuminated by $J=4$ sources.
 The signals have duration $T=\SI{0.64}{\us}$ and bandwidth $W=\SI{100}{\MHz}$, so that $N=\lfloor WT\rfloor=64$.
 The carrier frequency is $f_c=\SI{3}{\GHz}$, and the inter-element spacing of the RIS is half-wavelength of the highest frequency, i.e., $c/\bigl(2(f_c+W/2)\bigr)\approx\SI{4.915}{\cm}$.
 The 4 sources are placed at a distance of \SI{60}{\cm} from the RIS, each in correspondence with one of the four quadrants of the RIS.
 All the elements of the RIS and of the illuminator have a cosine power beampattern, and

 where: (a) accounts for the free-space propagation, with $d_{ij}$ the distance between the $i$-th element of the RIS and the $j$-th source; (b) is the gain of the $j$-th source towards the $i$-th element of the RIS, with $\beta=13$, and $\theta_{j\rightarrow i}$ and $ \varphi_{j\rightarrow i}$ the elevation and azimuth angles of element $i$ of the RIS as seen from element $j$ of the illuminator, respectively; and (c) is the effective aperture of the $i$-th element of the RIS from the direction of the $j$-th source, with $\theta_{i\rightarrow j}$ and $ \varphi_{i\rightarrow j}$ the elevation and azimuth angles of element $j$ of the illuminator as seen from element $i$ of the RIS, respectively.
-Notice that the elements of the source and of the RIS are in each other far-field, but not the whole source and RIS, whereby the channel $G_{ij}(f)$ describes a spherical-wave propagation.
+Note that, while individual elements of the illuminator and the RIS are within each other's far-field, the arrays as a whole are not, whereby the channel $G_{ij}(f)$ describes a spherical-wave propagation.